mariobox/mariosanchez.org/content/post/pom.md

 "You need short-term paranoia to keep you alive long enough to exploit long-term optimism."

-"<mark>The great art dealers operated like index funds.
+"The great art dealers operated like index funds.
 They bought everything they could.
 And they bought it in portfolios, not individual pieces they happened to like.
-Then they sat and waited for a few winners to emerge.</mark>"
+Then they sat and waited for a few winners to emerge."

 "An investor can be wrong half the time and still make a fortune."